MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

 description: "Migrate feeds that use the classic Highlights web part to Viva Engage Conversations web parts on your modern SharePoint pages."
 ---

-# Migrate classic feeds on SharePoint to the Viva Engage Conversations web part
+# Migrate your classic feed on SharePoint to the Viva Engage Conversations web part

 >[!NOTE]
 >Starting January 31, 2025, Microsoft will retire and no longer support the classic Highlights web part for Viva Engage feeds in SharePoint.
 To avoid a broken feed experience, we recommend that you migrate to the Viva Engage Conversations web part as soon as possible using the instructions in this article.